 A portion of our RES-CUE study (funded by an R01 grant from NIAAA) is being conducted at the Imaging Research Centre (IRC) at SJHH, which is home to a research-dedicated 3-Tesla MRI scanner and a positron emission tomography (PET) scanner.
 The IRC has state-of-the-art equipment for conducting functional MRI studies, including a MRI-compatible stimulus presentation system with E-Prime and Presentation software, response boxes, and an audio-visual patient monitoring system.
 We are also conducting our Intracortical Myelin study (funded by an R21 grant from NIAAA) at the IRC.

 The Addiction Lab @ KU also utilizes the PBCAR's non-invasive brain stimulation technology.
 During his time at McMaster, Dr. Amlung and his colleagues established the neuromodulation lab in the PBCAR and organized a working group of faculty, clinicians, and trainees who are interested in brain stimulation.
 The lab recently conducted a pilot study using a type of neuromodulatory equipment called Transcranial Direct Current Stimulation (or tDCS).
-TDCS uses a battery-operated device to deliver low-intensity electrical currents to the scalp in order to enhance neural processing in cortical brain regions.
-Under the direction of Dr. Amlung and PhD student Herry Patel, we are investigating the effects of tDCS stimulation over the dorsolateral prefrontal cortex on risk-taking behaviors in people who use cannabis compared to matched control participants who do not use cannabis.
-We hope to continue to use this technology to examine the effects of neuromodulation of prefrontal cortex on craving and self-control in individuals with addictive disorders.
+Under the direction of Dr. Amlung and PhD student Herry Patel, we are investigating the effects of tDCS stimulation over the dorsolateral prefrontal cortex on risk-taking behaviors in people who use cannabis.
+We hope to continue to use this technology to examine the effects of neuromodulation of prefrontal cortex on craving and self-control in addictive disorders.

 We commit to creating a learning and working environment that respects all peoples, regardless of racial or ethnic background, culture, religion, sexual orientation, gender identity or expression, mental illness, disability, or other dimension of human existence.
 More information